Rakhesh96/tfcpu_objectdetection/README.md

 # tfcpu_objectdetection
-Read the steps in stepswise word document
+Read the steps in stepwise word document